 The FWHA will set its own policies for addressing increases in family income during participation in the MTW FSS Program.
 Consistent with the goals and structure of its MTW FSS Program, the agency may set policies for whether income increases are recognized for purposes of increasing rent (consistent with the agency's existing rent policy) or changing the amount of funds moved to escrow/savings through the program.
 The FWHA will execute a Contract of Participation, or other locally developed agreement, that is at least five years but not more than six years, with each participant participating in the "Fresh Start Program" FSS program.
 The FWHA will have an up to date, approved FSS Action Plan in accordance with 24 CFR 984.201 that incorporates all modifications to the FSS program approved under the MTW Contract.
-The FWHA will not use income increases during participation in the MTW FSS Program to change a family's eligibility status for purposes of participation in the MTW FSS Program or for the receipt public housing or PH assistance.
-A goal-based incentive program will be implemented.
-See Exhibit 20-2 - MTW Fresh Start Enrichment Program (FSEP)
+The FWHA will not use income increases during participation in the MTW FSS Program or for the receipt public housing or PH assistance.
+A goal-based incentive program (FSEP)